salem-naser/RNN-TV-Script-generator/README.md

 I've used part of the Simpsons dataset [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
 The neural network generates a new TV script for a scene at Moe's Tavern.

 The data sets used in the training are contained in the file [moes_tavern_lines.txt](https://github.com/TeaP/RNN-TV-Script-generator/blob/master/moes_tavern_lines.txt).
-A sample scene (data set) would be one of Bart's prank calls to Moe:
+A sample data set would be the text of a scene with one of Bart's prank calls to Moe:

 ```
 Moe_Szyslak: (INTO PHONE) Moe's Tavern.
 Where the elite meet to drink.